 Norstone Industry Series - Marble Tile Backsplash

 Any time it comes to decorating a kitchen - appliances, cabinets and the hard surfaces are where all of the fun is.
 And come to think of it, that’s about all a kitchen really is period.
 It’s also foot to foot the most expensive room to design, build or remodel, so we are talking about a major investment even if it’s the only space you are working on.
-At Norstone, we work with our customers everyday on stacked stone backsplashes that range in looks from rustic, using our Ochre Rock Panels, to uber – modern mosaic tile backsplases, with our Basalt Interlocking Tiles.
+At Norstone, we work with our customers everyday on stacked stone backsplashes that range in looks from rustic, using our Ochre Rock Panels, to uber – modern mosaic tile backsplashes, with our Lynia Interlocking Tiles.
 A trend we’re seeing lots of kitchens using is to extend their countertop surface to the backsplash.
 This can be used to create a more dynamic and bold looking kitchen, create a durable backsplash, and highlight the beauty of the material on a vertical surface.

 Of the thousands of choices of slab sized natural stone that could be used for this type of application, including soapstone, slate, onyx, limestone, there are three stones that completely dominate all other materials in popularity when it comes to use as a kitchen backsplash - granite, marble and quartz.
 Even though design styles are constantly changing and evolving, granite, quartz, or marble tile backsplashes always have a huge fan base as favorites amongst designers, architects and builders.
 Of the big 3, one stands out as the leader when it comes to overall quality - quartz.